 Everything we use in everyday life or for engineering applications is made of materials or a combination of materials.
 Engineering materials are subcategorized into metals, ceramics, polymers, and composites.
-Engineers are responsible for the fabrication, the selection, and the quality control of materials to develop technologies with a higher efficiency.
-Therefore, the determination of materials properties, in other words the material characterization, is one of the essential responsibilities of engineers in the development of advanced technologies.
+Engineers are responsible for the fabrication, selection, and quality control of materials to develop technologies with higher efficiency.
+Therefore, the determination of materials properties, in other words, material characterization, is one of the essential responsibilities of engineers in the development of advanced technologies.

 Material characterization applies fundamental physics and chemistry principles to reveal the structure of materials at all relevant scales (macro-, micro-, or nano-scale) and understand how the structure determines the properties of materials.

 Promoting sustainable development is privileging the use of locally sourced raw materials and empowering our communities.

 I hope that my research results may empower communities in Canada's North to become more self-sufficient and sustainable by decreasing dependence on building materials that often need to be flown in at a great expense.
 I believe that ensuring social and economic independence is the most important goal of sustainable development.
 Hence, my research program aims to provide remote communities with a means to create, locally, the materials needed to build and repair homes to become more socially and economically independent.